Skip to content

 For my Kanda River bird photography walk, I saw:

 They are all standard city birds and not different from what I saw at Zenpukuji Park recently.
 I’d like to go somewhere else to photograph new ones.
 On the internet are many excellent websites with some great suggestions.
-If you have any questions or comments, please leave them below.
+Leave questions and comments below.